AmandaFI/MyTopFavorite-Web-Application-Backend/README.md

 $ rails db:migrate
 ```

-Observation: the file db/seeds.rb contains a mock data set that can be used to populate the database using the command:
+Observation: the file db/seeds.rb contains a mock data set, built with the Faker gem, that can be used to populate the database using the command:

 ```bash
 $ rails db:seed